 Begin by making sure that the chainsaw itself is safe.
 In spite of being an inherently dangerous tool, there are a number of things that can make a chainsaw safer.
 Make sure that the chain brake works by pushing the kickback guard forward, which should slow the chain.
 The chain brake should activate automatically in the event of kickback, but you shouldn’t actively test this out.

 To avoid chainsaw kickback, avoid plunge cutting if at all possible, and monitor the instrument’s contact with the upper part of the nose while cutting, especially when trimming small bunches of trees where tree trunks are very closely grouped together.
 Some chainsaws can be fitted with a special bar and chain, which are slightly less aggressive and reduce the chance of kickback.
 Other bars can be fitted with nose protection.
 Although this tool reduces the depth of the cut you can make, it can also almost entirely eliminate kickback.

-Don’t forget to regularly inspect other safety features on your chainsaw, such as the emergency shutoff switch and throttle interlock.
+Don’t forget to regularly inspect other safety features on your chainsaw, such as the emergency shutoff switch, throttle interlock, and the chain itself.
 Make sure all bolts and other fittings are secure.

 Aside from making sure your chainsaw is safe, make sure you equip yourself with as much personal protection as possible.
 Protect your head, eyes and ears with a quality hard hat, eye protection and earmuffs, respectively.

 Leather is a good option for glove material, since they provide a good grip and measure of cut resistance.
 Steel-toe boots with good tread help you keep a strong, balanced stance while also protecting your feet.
 You can shield your legs with cut-resistant pants or chaps.